IBE160/SG-Oslo-Flexi/proposal.md

   - *Coach Agent* → generates questions and feedback

 ### Nice to Have (Optional Extensions)
+- **Short voice recordings** – upload audio for transcription before generating a learning pack (future, not part of IBE160 MVP).
 - **Adaptive “Learn Your Way” mode** – adjusts question difficulty and feedback
 - **Planner Agent** – proposes a short study plan before exams
 - **Voice interaction** – “Explain this section in simpler terms”